NBISweden/NBIS-support-framework/README.md

 ## Setup

 ### Set-up Github repo with Redmine issue number
 Create an empty GitHub repository that you wish to work on.
-If Redmine issue is available for the project, name the repo with the
+If a Redmine issue is available for the project, name the repo with the
 Redmine issue number plus a descriptive name on the NBISweden GitHub, e.g. 4412-mast, 3939-ctcf.

 ### Mirror NBIS-SF